Skip to content

 How much the fabric was worked before it reached you.

-Yarn-dyed fabrics (chambrays, woven designs) go through dyeing, drying, and the full mechanical action of the loom, all before the carrier is finished.
-That’s a lot of softening.
-Printed and piece-dyed fabrics are dyed after weaving, so they start stiffer.
+Yarn-dyed fabrics (chambrays, woven designs) go through dyeing, drying, and the full mechanical action of the loom before the carrier is finished.
+That's a lot of softening.
+Printed and piece-dyed fabrics are dyed after weaving, so they start crisper.
 Not worse.
-Just different, and worth knowing.
+Just different.

 Hemp-cotton softness rank

-Jacquard + woven design ↓ softer to firmer Plain weave + chambray or woven Plain weave + print or piece-dyed
+🥇 Textured weave + woven design🥈 Flat weave + chambray or woven design🥉 Flat weave + illustrated print or piece-dyed

 Linen-cotton softness rank

-Jacquard + woven design Plain weave + woven design
+🥇 Textured weave + woven design🥈 Plain weave + woven design

-All linen-cotton is yarn-dyed, so weave is the main variable.
-Jacquard edges ahead on cushion thanks to its raised structure.
+All linen-cotton designs are woven designs, so weave structure is the main variable.
+Both are yarn-dyed: jacquard edges ahead on cushion.

 Drag to compare

-Notice the texture: hemp-cotton is finer, linen-cotton has visible slub.
+Notice the texture: hemp-cotton is finer, linen-cotton has a visible slub.

 Chambray vs. illustrated print

 Same blend, different design type.
-The chambray’s color comes from the yarn itself.
+The chambray’s colour comes from the yarn itself; the print is dyed after weaving.